Generally there are two ways you can pay less than the full amount the IRS says you owe:

 If you can show that your failure to comply was not willful, but, rather due to reasonable cause, the IRS is required to reduce or eliminate IRS penalties.

 If the IRS caused delays in your payment of your tax debt, then you are entitled to a reduction of IRS interest charges.

 It is not a simple matter to get the IRS to accept less than the full amount of the tax, IRS penalties and interest that the taxpayer owes.
-If you think you might qualify for an IRS settlement, it is wise to seek the advice of an experienced tax attorney.
+If you think you might qualify for an IRS settlement, it is wise to seek the advice of experience tax counsel.